 - 1. Basic salary = grade and performance driven.
 Grade determined via the HAY evaluation process.
 All roles (except executive level) graded and placed at the appropriate point on the appropriate salary scales. - 2.
-Variable pay = all code staff participate in one (Executive level participate in two) discretionary, non-pensionable bonus schemes.
-This is calculated by reference to business performance measured together with individual performance against personal objectives, both of these are derived from the Nottingham's strategic goals which include effective risk management.
-As a mutual the Nottingham does not issue

-- shares on the Stock Exchange.
+Variable pay = all code staff participate in one (Executive Directors participate in two) discretionary bonus schemes.
+This is calculated by reference to business performance measured together with individual performance against personal objectives, both of these are derived from the Society's strategic goals which include effective risk management.
+As a mutual the Society does not issue shares on the Stock Exchange.
 For this reason the annual performance pay cannot be based upon Share Option Schemes or Share Incentive plans.
-The 2012 scheme adheres to the requirements of the FSA Remuneration Code in relation to the potential to defer a proportion and adjustment, or non-payment, in the event of poorer than expected results.
-For example, neither scheme paid out in 2009. - 3.
+The

+- Society is a level three firm (as assets are less than £15bn) and is therefore not subject to the rules on retained shares and other instruments and deferral of variable pay. - 3.
 Pensions = the Society contributes up to a maximum of 16% of salary (dependent upon age of joining and period of time in the scheme) for members of the Group Personal Pension Plan.
-The pension benefits relating to the Executive Directors are outlined in the 2012 Annual Report and Accounts. - 4.
+The pension benefits relating to the Executive Directors are outlined in the 2013 Annual Report and Accounts. - 4.
 Benefits = include the provision of a car or car allowance and permanent health insurance/death in service benefit for code staff who are also pension scheme members.

-9 Glossary
+9. Glossary